0xtavian/axiom-wiki/Scans.md

 What is inside your input file will depend on the type of scan you want to run.
 You can modify the behaviour of a scan by using different axiom-scan modules, these are located in `~/.axiom/interact/modules/` and are simple JSON files that detail the behaviour of your scan.

+## Scanning at scale using Axiom - Stök
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/7ogiwKaIvxw/0.jpg)](http://www.youtube.com/watch?v=7ogiwKaIvxw "Scanning at Scale - STÖK")